 - Reconciliation of a war-torn society

-- The establishment of rule of law

 - The prevention of impunity

 - The non-recurrence of past violations

 Normative foundation of TJ

 - Various UN instruments, as well as other legal documents, enshrine rights and obligations relative to the right to justice, the right to truth, the right to reparations, and guarantees of non-recurrence of violations. - In addition, treaty bodies and jurisprudence, as well as a number of declarations, principles, and guidelines have been instrumental in ensuring the implementation of relevant treaty obligations.